-In particular, orthognatic surgery (OS) is an effective treatment for OSAS due to mandibular factors [5,24].
+In particular, OS is an effective treatment for OSAS due to mandibular factors [2,21].
 OS is a type of surgery that corrects maxillofacial deformities through incisions in the upper and lower jaw.
 It has a significant relieving effect on OSAS symptoms in patients with upper airway stenosis, especially in small jaw patients.
-Surgical methods include maxillary and maxillary incision, mandibular incision, mandibular incision, and osteogenic distraction of a small and severe mandibular deformity [24].
-Due to the advancement of the maxilla and mandible, the parameters of upper airway volume and upper crosssectional area of the upper airway were significantly increased compared with those before surgery, which can significantly improve the symptoms of OSAS until it reaches disappearance completeness of symptoms [6,7].
+Surgical methods include maxillary and maxillary incision, mandibular incision, mandibular incision, mandibular incision, and osteogenic distraction of a small and severe mandibular deformity [21].
+Due to the advancement of the maxilla and mandible, the parameters of upper airway volume and upper cross-sectional area of the upper airway were significantly increased compared with those before surgery, which can significantly improve the symptoms of OSAS until it reaches disappearance completeness of symptoms [3,4].

-In this surgical context, a case study in a 12-yearwith ankylosis old boy unilateral of the temporomandibular joint and OSAS underwent successful surgical release of the ankylosis by opening the mouth [8].
-However, he continued to suffer from OSA, as confirmed by postoperative polysomnography.
-Thus, OC for mandibular advancement was not favorable due to his young age and mandibular distraction.
+In this surgical context, a case study in a 12-yearwith unilateral ankylosis of old boy the temporomandibular joint and OSAS underwent successful surgical release of the ankylosis by opening the mouth [5].
+However, he continued to suffer from OSAS, as confirmed by postoperative polysomnography.
+Thus, OS for mandibular advancement was not favorable due to his young age and mandibular distraction.
 Osteogenesis was not a choice.
 A mandibular advancement device similar to the orthodontic myofunctional appliance was the preferred choice postoperatively pending surgical treatment of definitive retrognathism after skeletal maturity.
-Surgical release of temporomandibular joint ankylosis corrects the oral problem but does not adequately address the narrow pharyngeal air space [8,25].
+Surgical release of temporomandibular joint ankylosis corrects the oral problem but does not adequately address the narrow pharyngeal air space [5,22].

-Furthermore, OSAS is a common problem in patients with achondroplasia.
+Moreover, OSAS is a common problem in patients with achondroplasia.
 One study aimed to evaluate changes in airway volumes after varying degrees of facial skeleton advancement.
 Six patients with Achondroplasia underwent midface advancement to treat OSAS.
-Therefore, in patients with OSAS associated with achondroplasia, there are variable improvements in airway volume [26].
-This preliminary report suggests that mandibular distraction may provide consistent reductions in the rate of apnea and hypopnea [9,26].
+Therefore, in patients with OSAS associated with achondroplasia, there are variable improvements in airway volume [23].
+This preliminary report suggests that mandibular distraction may provide consistent reductions in the rate of apnea and hypopnea [6,23].

-Although maxillomandibular advancement is an orthognathic surgical procedure used to control OSAS, it encounters problems in terms of aesthetic results with pre-existing dentoalveolar protrusion Therefore, a prospective study investigated changes in the posterior pharyngeal space and aesthetic outcomes of patients suffering from OSAS after counterclockwise rotational CO.
-The patients were skeletal class II CO patients.
+Although maxillomandibular advancement is an orthognathic surgical procedure used to control OSAS, it encounters problems in terms of aesthetic results with pre-existing dentoalveolar protrusion [1,2,23].
+Therefore, a prospective study investigated changes in the posterior pharyngeal space and aesthetic outcomes of patients suffering from OSAS after counterclockwise rotational OS [3].
+The patients were skeletal class II OS patients.
 A total of 14 patients were included.
-Satisfactory results were achieved without complications all OSAS patients.
+Satisfactory results were achieved without complications in all OSAS patients.
 Airway parameters for anteroposterior length increased significantly.
 Thirteen patients responded to a questionnaire about facial appearance, and the visual analog scale had an average of 7.31 points, indicating a favorable facial appearance.
-A counterclockwise rotational OC without advancing the maxilla for OSAS correction can effectively increase the posterior pharyngeal space with favorable aesthetic results [10].
+A counterclockwise rotational OS without advancing the maxilla for OSAS correction can effectively increase the posterior pharyngeal space with favorable aesthetic results [7].

-In some patients with severe skeletal Class III, mandibular retraction surgery using sagittal branch osteotomy is performed to correct mandibular protrusion.
-However, in patients diagnosed with OSAS, the risk of worsening as a result of sagittal branch osteotomy is very high.
+In some patients with severe skeletal Class III, mandibular retraction surgery using sagittal branch osteotomy (SSBO) is performed to correct mandibular protrusion.
+However, in patients diagnosed with OSAS, the risk of worsening as a result of SSBO is very high [8].
 Maxillary advancement can reduce the degree of mandibular retroposition and expand the skeletal structure in the pharyngeal region, leading to an increase in the airway.
 However, nasal deformity is an undesirable outcome of the procedure.
 Thus, a case report described a 23-yearold man with maxillary and retrograde OSAS.
 Maxillary retrusion was treated with Le Fort I osteotomy with alar suture and V-Y mucoperiosteal closure.
-After treatment, better occlusal relationships and improvement in OSAS were observed [25,26].
+After treatment, better occlusal relationships and improvement in OSAS were observed [22,23].